isabella232/mobile-services.es-ES/help/ios/apple-tv-implementation-tvos/tvjs-methods.md

 * **setAdvertisingIdentifier**

-   Establece el IDFA en el SDK y, si se ha establecido en el SDK, el IDFA se envía en ciclo vital.
+   Sets the IDFA in the SDK, and if it has been set in the SDK, the IDFA is sent in lifecycle.
 También se puede acceder al IDFA en Señales (Postbacks).

    >[!IMPORTANT]
    >
-   >Recupere el IDFA desde las API de Apple solo si utiliza un servicio publicitario.
+   >Retrieve the IDFA from Apple APIs only if you are using an ad service.
 Si recupera el IDFA y no lo utiliza de forma apropiada, podría rechazarse la aplicación.

    * Esta es la sintaxis para este método: